 The 7 Reasons Why Cats Smell Your Breath

 Curiosity did not kill the cat!
 We all know how curious cats are, and smelling our breath is just another way for them to explore something new.
 You can move your furniture over 2 feet, and it’s suddenly a new object worth exploring for a cat.
-A cat’s curiosity comes from a built-in strong survival instinct that came from their wild ancestors.
+A cat’s curiosity comes from a built-in strong survival instinct from their wild ancestors.

 Cats are hardwired to plan their escape from predators and for hunting purposes.
-While our cats have been domesticated for centuries, their curiosity is one aspect that makes our cats unique, so it makes sense that they’d be curious about our unique breath.
+While our cats have been domesticated for centuries, their curiosity is one aspect that makes them unique, so it makes sense that they’d be curious about our breath.

-Cats are quite driven by scent.
+Cats are driven by scent.
 They learn about the world around them by exploring with their noses.
-Humans have somewhere around 6 million olfactory receptors in our noses, whereas cats have 200 million!
+Humans have around 6 million olfactory receptors in our noses, whereas cats have 200 million!

 They use scent to figure out the sexual status of other cats, socialize, communicate, and recognize territory.
-Cats just naturally stick their noses into everything, and that clearly includes our mouths.
+Cats naturally stick their noses into everything, and that clearly includes our mouths.

 You might find your cat more likely to “groom” you and become more attentive when you’re sick or stressed out.
-They are trying to calm you down and ease your anxiety, just as you would when your cat is feeling stressed.
+They are trying to calm you down and ease your anxiety, just as you would when your cat is stressed.

 When a cat smells your breath, they pick up information about you.
 They also probably enjoy your breath because it’s uniquely you, which comforts them.